-The DfT will incorporate insubstantial portions, extracts, abstracts or summaries of the data and/or data service provided into analyses or presentations which can be made available and shared to other government departments.
-This is to allow the DfT to appropriately share insights into shipping across the different Departments that may be involved in the management of sea freight.
+The DfT will incorporate insubstantial portions, extracts, abstracts or summaries of the data and/or data Service provided into analyses or presentations which can be made available and shared with Other Government Departments (OGDs).
+This is to allow the

-The DfT will also incorporate insubstantial portions, extracts, abstracts or summaries of the data and/or data service provided into analyses, presentations and publications which could be made publicly available on the GOV.UK website should the need arise.
+DfT to appropriately share insights into travel trends across the OGDs that may be involved in the management of international travel.

-If there is a specific level of aggregation that the supplier would require to allow this, please specify in your bid.
-In such circumstances, all references to the data or manipulations of the data provided will be sourced as "DfT analysis of [supplier] data".
+The DfT will also incorporate insubstantial portions, extracts, abstracts or summarises of the data and/or data Service provided into analyses, presentations and publications which could be made publicly available on the GOV.UK or other official UK Government websites should the need arise.
+In such circumstances, all references to the data or manipulations of the data provided will be sourced as "DfT analysis of [Supplier] data".
+Any other necessary disclaimers relating to the quality or use of the data will also be included.